 - Financial issues: Your son keeps asking for advances on his allowance, and he won’t tell you what he needs the money for.
 You notice that money is missing from your joint checking account, and your spouse can’t provide an explanation for it.

 The bottom line is that you know your loved ones well.
 If something doesn’t look right, sound right, or feel right, speak up.
-Do you have questions or concerns?
-Our intake coordinators will answer them.

 Maybe you know that your loved one has a problem with drug use.
 Your daughter has gotten yet another DUI.
 Or your brother has called you for what he swears will be the last time asking for money that you know is funding his addiction.
 What can you do?